-It used to be that the argument was, “I don’t want to learn a foreign language because I’ll never use it.”
+The argument used to be, “I don’t want to learn a foreign language because I’ll never use it.”
 But the reality is with technology bringing the world closer and closer together, there have never been more reasons to learn a foreign language.
-From increasing your job prospects to ample proof illustrating the health benefits of foreign language learning, here is a comprehensive list of why you should learn a foreign language now.
+From increasing your job prospects to ample proof illustrating the health benefits of foreign language learning, here is a comprehensive list of why you should learn a second language now.

 Learning a second language can help improve your CV and get you into better universities.
 Universities view bilingual and multilingual students as better candidates when compared to those with the same level of academic performance but no second language.
 This is because they understand that the skills required to learn a second language transfer directly into academic success.